Chairman of the Board

 The following is the specific WISER administrative action plan:

-- WISER will continue to develop a strong advisory board consisting of leaders of industry, national and research labs, local government, and universities in energy and sustainability areas by adding more advisory board members to enhance our collaborative activities and help WISER to attract more financial resources.
-In particular, WISER plans to include board members from peer institutions including The University of Chicago, Northwestern University, and University of Illinois.
+- Continue to develop a strong advisory board consisting of leaders of industry, national and research labs, local government, and universities in energy and sustainability areas by adding more advisory board members to enhance our collaborative activities and help WISER to attract more financial resources.

-- WISER will work closely with the deans and provost to attract top faculty to IIT in potential energy and sustainability areas of national interest and growth.
+- Work closely with the deans and provost to attract top faculty to IIT in potential energy and sustainability areas of national interest and growth.

-- WISER will further enhance collaboration in implementing the Campus Sustainability Plan and help to make IIT one of the most sustainable urban campuses in the nation.
+- Continue to enhance collaboration in implementing the Campus Sustainability Plan and help to make IIT one of the most sustainable urban campuses in the nation.

-- WISER is planning to increase administrative support for PI proposal preparation to potentially improve the success rate of the proposal.
+- Increase administrative support for PI proposal preparation to potentially improve the success rate of submitted proposals.
 This will include using a grant writer who could directly collaborate with the PI and co-PI in writing a proposal.
 WISER also plans to increase WISER proactive engagement with prospective funding agencies.

-The above-outlined action plan is expected to contribute to IIT’s Strategic Priority No. 3, related to elevating IIT’s visibility and rankings.
+The above-outlined action plan is expected to contribute to University Smart Goal 4.